-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 1-800-275-4737 for additional information.
 (TTY users should call 711).
 Hours are: Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
 Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+This call is free.